opencfp/opencfp/README.md

 #### Access MySQL container

-To access MySQL you can use the following information:
+To access the MySQL container from outside the application container you can use the following information:

 - **Host**: 127.0.0.1
 - **User**: root